 Problem-solving and systems thinking

-This often makes CSE a good fit for students who are more interested in coding, software development, and computing roles linked to products, platforms, and systems.
+CSE is best for those interested in coding, software development and computing for products, platforms and digital systems.

 What You Study in Computer Engineering